renu285/IN4388/README.md

 chargers to charge the power bank.
 Another option would be to charge it from Laptop/PC USB

-Arduino library for Queue to execute received commands one afteer the other:
+Arduino library for Queue to execute received commands one after the other:

 http://playground.arduino.cc/Code/QueueList
 http://playground.arduino.cc/Code/QueueArray